HEIG-VD-WEB/web-course/docs/how-to-guides/how-to-make-hello-world-php/index.md

 - Create a new folder for your project and open it in Visual Studio Code.
 - Add devcontainer configuration files by clicking on the bottom left corner of Visual Studio Code and selecting "Remote-Containers: Add Development Container Configuration Files...".
 - Select "PHP" in the list of available containers.
-- Select the advised version of PHP (7.4) in the list of available versions.
+- Select the latest version of PHP (8.2 at the time of this commit) in the list of available versions.

 Your folder should look like that: